DIRECTED ENERGY PROFESSIONAL SOCIETY

 Short Courses

-The following short courses will be offered by DEPS and ITEA on 2 February 2026 in conjunction with the 2026 DE Test & Evaluation Joint Conference.
+The following short courses will be offered by DEPS and ITEA on 18 May 2026 in conjunction with the 2026 DE Test & Evaluation Joint Conference.
 Continuous Learning Point (CLP) credits will be awarded for completion of the short courses.
+Click the course below to see details.

 Morning Courses